FrancioT/menshenNIC/README.md

 # Menshen port on the OpenNIC platform
-This projects consists in the parametrization of the [Menshen](https://github.com/multitenancy-project/menshen) pipeline, an hardware library for an High-Speed Programmable Packet-Processing Pipeline, and the integration of multiple instances of different lenght (number of stages) in an AMD's [OpenNIC](https://github.com/Xilinx/open-nic-shell) platform, which is an open-source FPGA-based NIC.
+This projects consists in the parameterization of the [Menshen](https://github.com/multitenancy-project/menshen) pipeline, an hardware library for an High-Speed Programmable Packet-Processing Pipeline, and the integration of multiple instances of different lenght (number of stages) in an AMD's [OpenNIC](https://github.com/Xilinx/open-nic-shell) platform, which is an open-source FPGA-based NIC.

 You can read Menshen's paper and learn about the project [here](https://www.usenix.org/system/files/nsdi22-paper-wang_tao.pdf).